ivanxavier7/react-three-fiber/06 - Load Models/README.md

 />
 ```

-2. Loading Bigger models
+## 2 - Loading Bigger models

-When we want to start using the website before the models load we must use the `Suspense` component
+When we want to start using the website before the models load we must use the `Suspense` component.

-The `FallBack` attribute allows you to replace the model with something while it is not loaded
+The `FallBack` attribute allows you to replace the model with something while it is not loaded.

 `Model.jsx`
 ``` javascript